Yerevan–Batumi Summer Express

 Scenery Highlights

-• Approaching Batumi along the Georgian Black Sea coastline — palms and sea views
+• Approaching Batumi along the Georgian Black Sea coastline — palms, sea views, and the Adjara mountain backdrop

 Quick Facts